Sid the Science Kid: Premise

 The main character in the show is Sid, an "inquisitive youngster" who uses comedy to tackle questions kids have about basic scientific principles and why things work the way they do.
 He tries to answer questions and solve problems with the help of his classmates (May, Gerald, and Gabriela), Teacher Susie, and his family (his mother Alice, his father Mort, his Grandma Rose and his baby brother Zeke).
-In "Hello Doggie," Sid's Grandma adopts a dog from the animal shelter (which she names Philbert – voiced by Bruce Lanoil, motion captured by Daisy the dog).
+In "Hello Doggie," Sid's Grandma adopts a dog from the animal shelter (which she names Philbert – voiced by Bruce Lanoil, performance captured by Daisy the dog).

 The conceptual content of Sid is based in national science learning standards, cognitive learning theory, and on the preschool science curriculum, Preschool Pathways to Science.

 In Season 1, each week's episodes are built around a single scientific topic or concept.
 The first week (episodes 1 – 5) focuses on scientific tools and concepts (such as charts, observation, estimation, and measuring).
 The second week (episodes 6 – 10) focuses on changes and transformation (including decay, growth, freezing and melting, and the effects of heat).
 The third week (episodes 11 – 15) focuses on the senses (including touch, smell, sight, taste, and hearing).
 The fourth week (episodes 16 – 20) focuses on health (including brushing teeth, eating good-tasting food, sneezing and exercise).
 The fifth week (episodes 21 – 25) focuses on simple machines (including wheels, inclined planes, levers and pulleys).
 The sixth week (episodes 26 – 30) focuses on backyard science (including animal communication, animal homes, dirt and leaves).
 The seventh week (episodes 31 – 35) focuses on weather (including rain, sunblock, temperature and wind).
 The eighth week (episodes 36 – 40) focuses on the human body (including digestion, muscles, lungs and bones).
 The Friday shows are designed to review, reinforce and summarize the central concept of the week.